 In a nutshell, tread carefully with adaptogenic herbs.
 They might sound woo-woo or snake-oil, but they do have an effect on your hormone balance, and sometimes that effect isn't a good one.
 I haven't given up on them as a whole, but I'm more careful with them, now.

-I've found two supplements that have helped me feel more energetic and alert:
+I've found one supplement, so far, that has consistently helped me feel more energetic and alert:

 - Adrenal Reset -- Daily Reset Pack by Dr. Alan Christianson